tgherzog/apidocs/API_Aggregates_Regions_and_Income_Levels.md

 ]
 ```

-To get the definition list of all Income Level codes:
+To get the list of all Income Level code definitions:
 <http://api.worldbank.org/v2/incomelevel>

-To get the definition list of all Lending Type codes:
+To get the list of all Lending Type code definitions:
 <http://api.worldbank.org/v2/lendingtypes>

-Or you can retrieve a select list of regions, income levels or lending types,
+Or you can retrieve a list of definitions for specific regions, income levels or lending types,
-separating multiple codes with semicolons (;):
+separating multiple codes with semicolons (`;`):

 <http://api.worldbank.org/v2/region/LCN>
 <http://api.worldbank.org/v2/incomelevel/UMC>